Wednesday, January 26, 2011

 24.Batman Mask of the Phantasm: Director: Eric Radomski, Bruce W. Timm Writers: Alan Burnett Cast: Kevin Conroy, Dana Delany, Stacy Keach, Abe Vigoda, Efrem Zimbalist Jr. Mark Hamill

-I didn't think this was a great film when it first came out in 1993.
+The issue: I didn't think this was a great film when it first came out in 1993.
 I thought there was too much talking and not enough of Batman busting some heads.
 I watched it several years later with an appreciation for the what a flashback can do to enhance a film I realized that I was watching the first of what DC would later begin to release as small animated movies.
 This in a lot of ways plays more for adults then kids.
 It is about revenge and the madness that only the world of Batman can bring us.

 I really like this because they bring us a new villian and at the same time we get a new unseen foe.
 What the writer also did very well was bring back the crown jewel of their voice cast with the Joker playing a very intricate role to bring this wonderful animated film together.
 I linked up the first part of the film on youtube enjoy and see why animation sometimes out does real life performances.